medcomdk/MedComLandingPage/docs/index.md

 <p>&nbsp;</p>

 ### 2.1 Standard documentation
 The purpose of the standard documentation is to describe the context in which a standard should be used and which requirements the standard should fulfill.
 Standard documentation is only provided for Medcom's FHIR standards and thus not for the generic Core or, Document or Messaging Profiles.
 The content of the standard documentation can vary between the standards.
+It may be useful to note that the terms *standards* and *profiles* are often used interchangeably, at least in the context of a MedCom FHIR Message and a MedCom FHIR Document.

 <!-- An implementation guide, use cases, clinical guidelines for application and testprotocols will be available for all standards -->